microsoft/BotFramework-WebChat/HOOKS.md

 useSuggestedActions(): [CardAction[], (CardAction[]) => void]
 ```

-This function will return a list of suggested actions that should show to the user, and a setter function to clear suggested actions.
+This function will return an array and a setter function.

+1. array: a list of suggested actions that should be shown to the user
+1. function: a setter function to clear suggested actions.
 The setter function can only be used to clear suggested actions, and it will accept empty array or falsy value only.

-The suggested actions is computed from the last message activity sent from the bot.
-If the user posted an activity, the suggested actions will be cleared.
+The suggested actions are computed from the last message activity sent from the bot.
+If the user posts an activity, the suggested actions will be cleared.

 ## `useTimeoutForSend`